alexvollmer/archive.alexvollmer.com/content/posts/2010/01/31/the-ipad.md

 This is a different enough device that people will have to change their thinking about their relationship with their computers.
 I don't think it means a comprimising relationship, but one that is different from today.
-Frasier Speirs eloquently called the inability to comprehend this shift as [Future Shock](http://speirs.org/blog/2010/1/29/future-shock.html).
+Fraser Speirs eloquently called the inability to comprehend this shift as [Future Shock](http://speirs.org/blog/2010/1/29/future-shock.html).